Blast beat: Modern hardcore and metal blast beats

 The blast beat as it is known today originated in the hardcore punk and grindcore scenes of the 1980s.
 Contrary to popular belief, blast beats originated from punk and hardcore music, not metal music.
 In the UK punk and hardcore scene of the early 1980s there were many bands attempting to play as fast as possible.
-English band Napalm Death coined the term "blast beat", although this style of drumming had previously been practiced by others.
+English band Napalm Death coined the term "blast beat", specifically drummer Mick Harris, although this style of drumming had previously been practiced by others.
 Daniel Ekeroth argues that the [hardcore] blast beat was first performed by the Swedish group Asocial on their 1982 demo.
-D.R.I.
+Other early examples include D.R.I.
 (1983, "No Sense"), Beastie Boys (1982, track 5, "Riot Fight"), Sepultura (1985, track 11, "Antichrist"), S.O.D.
 (1985, track 11, "Milk"), Sarcófago (1986, track 10, "Satanas"), and Repulsion also included the technique prior to Napalm Death's emergence.
 Rockdetector contributor Garry Sharpe-Young credits D.R.I.'s Eric Brecht as the first on their 1983 debut but credits Napalm Death with making it better known.